-Self-Regulatory Participants learn skills that enable them to be effective problem-solvers.
-Promotes self-reflection, self-regulation and self-awareness.
-Self-Management Participants are responsible for the way they choose to raise their children; they can select the behavioral aspects they wish to work on (own and child), set goals and choose specific parenting strategies to use.
-Self-Efficacy Participant's belief that they can overcome or solve a parenting or behavioral problem.
+Self-Regulatory Teaching the participants skills that enable them to become independent problem solvers.
+Process whereby individuals re taught skills to modify their own behavior Self-Management Participants are responsible for the way they choose to raise their children, they can select the behavioral aspects they wish to work on (own and child), set goals and choose specific parenting strategies to use.
+Self-Efficacy Participant's belief that they can overcome or solve a parenting or behavior problem.
 They have more confidence and positive expectations about the possibility of change.
 Personal Agency Participants increasingly attribute changes or improvements in their situation to their own or their child's efforts rather than to chance, age, or other uncontrollable events (e.g. genetic make-up).
-Problem Solving Participant's ability to flexibly adapt or generalize what they have learned to new problems and situations.
-Self-Sufficiency Participants becoming independent problem-solvers so that they trust their own judgment and become less reliant on others in carrying out basic parenting responsibilities.
+Problem Solving Participant's ability to flexibly adapt or generalize what they have learned to new problems.
+Self-Sufficiency Participants becoming independent problem solvers so that they trust their own judgment and become less reliant on others in carrying out basic parenting responsibilities.
 They have the resilience, resourcefulness, knowledge and skills to parent with confidence.
-Minimally Sufficient Intervention The least amount of intervention required to achieve a meaningful outcome.
+Minimally Sufficient The least amount of intervention required to achieve a meaningful Intervention outcome